amrfaissal/rack2aws/README.md

 ## Contributing

-Bug reports and pull requests are welcome.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.
+Bug reports, Pull requests and Stars are always welcome.
+For bugs and feature requests, [please create an issue](https://github.com/amrfaissal/rack2aws/issues/new).

 ## License